Kenneth J. Lehman Nature Trails

 The Kenneth J. Lehman Nature Trails provides educational and recreational opportunities for students and the community.

-- More than 3 miles of maintained hiking and cross-country skiing trails, which span more 100 acres on the college’s Sidney campus and the Stanton State Game Area.
+- There are more than four miles of maintained hiking and cross-country skiing trails, which span more 100 acres on the college’s Sidney campus and the Stanton State Game Area.

-- A variety of hikes, which take 20 to 45 minutes to complete.
+- The trails offer a variety of hikes, which take 20 to 45 minutes to complete.

-- Self-guided tour maps at trail entrances, which include descriptions of trees, flowers, wildlife and other vegetation found along the trails.
+- There are self-guided tour maps at trail entrances, which include descriptions of trees, flowers, wildlife and other vegetation found along the trails.

-- More than 70 numbered markers to guide visitors.
+- There are more than 100 numbered markers to guide visitors.